MoonSHRD/Token-Factory/README.md

 	r = exchange rate between MoonShard token (equal to USD) decimals = decimals of user (chat) token.

+## Subscription BOUNTY
+Any subscriber can get money reward from sponsor/author

+`getPrize` from `Prize.sol` will get money reward to user in exchange of his chat tokens.

+So now, your users can be motivated to be impactivly in your channel in exchange to tokens because your tokens can be exchanged for a real money.

+It's also can be used in any cashback or bayback and also some game mechanics.

 ***
 Development with truffle